infobloxopen/db-controller/docs/index.md

       username: root
       host: some.service
       port: 5432
-      useSSL: false
+      sslMode: disable
       passwordSecretRef: atlas-master-password
+      passwordSecretKey: password
     atlas.recyclebin:
       username: root
       host: some.other.service
       port: 5412
-      useSSL: false
+      sslMode: disable
       passwordSecretRef: atlas-recyclebin-password
     athena:
       username=root
       host=some.service
       port=5432
-      useSSL=false
+      sslMode: disable
       passwordSecretRef=athena-master-password
     athena.hostapp:
       username=root
       host=some.service
       port=5432
-      useSSL=false
+      sslMode: require
       passwordSecretRef=athena-hostapp-password
 ```

+* authSource: Determines how database host master password is retrieved.
+The possible values are "secret" and "aws".
+In the case of "secret" the value from the passwordSecretRef Secret is used for the password.
+In the case of "aws" the RDS password is retrieved using AWS APIs and db-controller should have IAM credentials to make the necessary calls.
+* region: The region where dynamic database is allocated
 * passwordComplexity: Determines if the password adheres to password complexity rules or not.
-Values can be enabled or disabled.
+Values can be enabled or disable.
 When enabled, would require the password to meet specific guidelines for password complexity.
 The default value is enabled.
 Please see the 3rd party section for a sample package that could be used for this.
 * minPasswordLength: Ensures that the generated password is at least this length.
 The value is in the range [15, 99].
 The default value is 15.
 Upper limit is Postgresql max password length limit.

-* passwordRotationPeriod defines the period of time (in minutes) before a password is rotated.
+* passwordRotationPeriod: Defines the period of time (in minutes) before a password is rotated.
 The value can be in the range [60, 1440] minutes.
 The default value is 60 minutes.

 * Fragment Keys: This is the label to use for identifying the master connection information to a DB instance
    - Username: The username for the master/root user of the database instance
    - Host: The host name where the database instance is located
    - Port: The port to use for connecting to the host
-   - useSSL: Indicates of the connection to the DB instance requires secure connection.
+   - sslMode: Indicates of the connection to the DB instance requires secure connection values "require" or "disable"
    - passwordSecretRef: The name of the secret that contains the password for this connection
+   - passwordSecretKey: Optional value for the key value, default value is "password"
+   - shape: The optional value of shape, see DatabaseClaim, specified here when defined by FragmentKey
+   - minStorageGB: The optional value of minStorageGB, see DatabaseClaim, specified here when defined by FragmentKey
+   - engineVersion: The optional version of RDS instance, for now Postgres version, but could be other types
+   - deletePolicy: The optional DeletePolicy value for CloudDatabase, default delete, possible values: delete, orphan
+   - reclaimPolicy: Used as value for ReclaimPolicy for CloudDatabase, possible values are "delete" and "retain"

+* defaultMasterPort: Value of MasterPort if not specified in FragmentKey
+* defaultMasterUsername: Value of MasterUsername if not specified in FragmentKey
+* defaultSslMode: Value of sslMode if not specified in FragmentKey
+* defaultShape: Value of Shape if not specified in FragmentKey or DatabaseClaim
+* defaultMinStorageGB: Value of MinStorageGB if not specified in FragmentKey or DatabaseClaim
+* defaultEngineVersion: Value of EngineVersion if not specified in FragmentKey or DatabaseClaim
+* defaultDeletionPolicy: The DeletionPolicy for CloudDatabase, possible values: delete, orphan
+* defaultReclaimPolicy: Used as default value for ReclaimPolicy for CloudDatabase, possible values are "delete" and "retain"

 The configMap and credential secrets must be mounted to volumes within the
 pod for the db-controller.
 This ensures that when the keys are updated, the